CharlesLenk/scad-export/README.md

 For each of the above, the script will issue a command link prompt if you want to use of the found if defaults.
 If the script fails to find the default, or if you choose not to use the default, you'll be prompted for the value to use.
 Custom values can be entered using file or directory picker (recommended), or using the command line directly.

 The values you select will be saved to a file called `export config.json` in the same directory as `export_config.py`.
 The values in this file will be checked each time the script is run, but won't reprompt unless they are found to be invalid.
-To force a reprompt, delete either the specific value you want to be reprompted for, or delete the `export config.json` file.
+To force a reprompt, delete the specific value you want to be reprompted for, or delete the `export config.json` file.

 In addition to the user-selected values above, the export config also supports optional [export configuration](#export-configuration) such as setting the default export type for model files, or configuring how many threads to use while exporting.